ajramos/cloud-certs/gcp-pcne-cert.md

 - Now the configuration is done, you can either add/remove subnets and the routes will be automatically updates, with one restriction, they will be only updated if the changes belong to the same region.
 - If we want to add subnets in other region and get automatically sync by the VPN, we will need to activate it at the VPC level, there is config parameter "dynamic routing mode" that can be either global or regional (the latter is the default).
 Change it into Global to make the configuration globally synchronized.
 - When creating BGP sessions in Cloud Routers for VPN tunnels or Interconnect VLAN attachments, the base advertised route priority can be configured for the BGP session.
-That value is sent as a multi-exit discriminator (MED) attribute.
+That value is sent as a multi-exit discriminator (MED) attribute (default value for base priority is 100).
 That particular tunnel or attachment is typically preferred, because lower values are preferred to higher values with all else being equal.
 Two BGP sessions with equal advertised priority would be equally preferred (active/active) and with different values, one would be prioritized (active/passive).

 ## Static vs dynamic routing